Operative and diagnostic hysteroscopy: A novel learning model combining new animal models and virtual reality simulation

 L.R.
 Glazerman, S.R.
 Hart, M. Bajka, D. Fink, R.R.
 BassalyThe HystSim™ Virtual Reality hysteroscopic trainer was felt to be at least equal to the ‘‘gold standard’’ pig bladder model for training in hysteroscopic myomectomy with the additional advantages of reproducibility and measurement of results.
 Further studies comparing modalities and relating results to operating room performance are warranted.

-How could you use our pelvic simulator?
+How could you use our hysteroscopy simulator?
 Just get in touch for a personal demo.